Ten reasons why unions are important

 8. Health and safety

 Unionised workplaces are safer workplaces.
-In the UK, there are 50% fewer accidents in unionised workplaces.
+Every year, unions train 10,000 workers in health and safety3.
 Local safety representatives, appointed by trade union shops, deal with issues ranging from stress and mental health issues to hazardous substances, representing their colleagues’ health and safety interests to management.

 Image